-The National Indian Council on Aging used resource-based data to examine the environments and key connections needed to achieve the mission of the organization.
+The National Indian Council on Aging examined the environments and used resource-based data to examine the key connections needed to achieve the mission of the organization.
 This requires the organization to adapt to resource availability, government regulations, access to information and multiple methods of communication.
 Administratively it requires operational adjustments, staff development and the realignment of staff responsibilities.